MrAsd2k2/GettingAndCleaningDataProject/README.md

 The provided script performs the following activities in order to create the tidy data set.
 First of all, it loads all the text files for either the train and test sets containing the parameters (X), the response variables (y) and the row index of the subject to whom the variables are related to (subject).
 Moreover the explanatory labels for the activities and the columns names/labels for the X_train and X_test tables were also loaded.
-All provided measures, variables, labels and indexes were supplied in text files without header and special separator character therefore all the tests have been loaded with the _sep=""_ and _header = FALSE_ options.
+All provided measures, variables, labels and indexes were supplied in text files without headers and specific data separators therefore all the tests have been loaded with the _sep=""_ and _header = FALSE_ options.
 The data about the Inertial Signals are not loaded because they would be discarded by the subsequent tasks anyway.

 ###1.Merges the training and the test sets to create one data set.